live-clones/lintian/doc/lintian.rst

    tags).

 *Info* (multiline, mandatory)
-   The description of the tag, which can be seen by using lintian-info (etc.).
-The HTML tags "<tt>" and "<i>" may be used in the description.
+   The tag descriptions can be found on Lintian's website ("https://lintian.debian.org").
+The description is in the standard Markdown format.

    The symbols &, < and > must be escaped as &amp;, &lt; and &gt;
    (respectively).
+Please also escape _ as &lowbar; and * as &ast;.

    Indented lines are considered "pre-formatted" and will not be line wrapped.
 These lines are still subject to the allowed HTML tags and